Minsk Pride: Minsk Gay Pride 2008

-October 11, 2008 in Minsk hosted the LGBT Pride, the motto of which was the slogan, "Be able to be!
+On October 11, 2008, an LGBT Pride event was held in Minsk under the slogan "Be able to be!
 Be able to love!
-Be able to proud."
-The march was timed to the International Day of Coming out.
+Be able to be proud."
+The march was timed to the International Day of Coming Out and organized by the Belarusian Initiative for Sexual and Gender Equality, with support from the Antifa and Socialist Resistance movements.
+The procession, attended by approximately 30 people, marched from Yakub Kolas Square to October Square.

-The parade was organized by the Belarusian Initiative for Sexual and Gender Equality.
-In the parade was attended by representatives of the initiative, also the public action supported movements "Antifa" and "Socialist Resistance".
-The action was initiated LGBT activists Siarhei Androsenka and Yuri Kozachenko.